-- Shave excision: The abnormal area is shaved off the surface of the skin with a small blade.
+- Shave excision – The growth is shaved off the surface of the skin using a sharp, thin razor.

-- Dermabrasion: Removal of the top layer of skin using a rotating wheel or small particles to rub away skin cells.
+- Dermabrasion – The top layer of skin is removed using a rotating wheel or small particles that rub the skin cells away.

 - Laser surgery – A laser beam (narrow beam of intense light) is used like a knife to remove the growth.